 - Identify the public officials responsible for implementation of the plan.

 The City of Issaquah’s ADA Notice provides more information on the precedent for ADA compliance and the City’s legal responsibilities.

-The City of Issaquah has contracted the engineering firm Transportation Solutions, Inc., and partnering subconsultants to complete the citywide ADA Transition Plan by February 2023.
+The City of Issaquah has contracted the engineering firm Transportation Solutions, Inc., and partnering subconsultants to complete the citywide ADA Transition Plan by the end of 2023.

 City Staff Contacts

 For questions regarding the ADA Transition Plan, please contact:

 For questions related to access to existing City services, programs or activities:

 Stephanie Johnson, Human Resources Director